pouriap/TinyRF/README.md

 **Transmitter MCU support:** ATtiny13 or any other microcontroller you can program with Arduino IDE.

-**Receiver MCU support:** The receiver code needs more RAM and FLASH memory so it's not possible to use ATtiny13 as the receiver.
-It is recommended to use an Arduino as receiver because it has sufficient speed, RAM and FLASH memory.
-ESP8266 and ESP32 are also supported.
-You can even use an ATtiny85 as the receiver! (see [ATtiny85 Receiver](#using-attiny85-as-receiver))
+**Receiver MCU support:** As of version 2.0 of the library even an ATtiny13 can be used as the receiver!
+However the proper header files have to be included.
+Please read the [library setup](#library-setup) section for more info.

 **Arduino IDE support:** Arduino IDE 1.6.0 and higher.